onflow/flow/docs/accounts-and-keys.md

 > What does an account creation transaction look like?

-TODO: link to Go example
+Here's an example of how to submit an account creation transaction with the Go SDK: [Account Creation Example](https://github.com/dapperlabs/flow-go-sdk/blob/master/examples/emulator/create_account/main.go).

 > What about smart contracts?